EbGazar/Sales-Insights-Data-Analytics-Project/README.md

 ## Data Understanding.

-For the data understanding part, using sql to determine data availability and explore data and it's characteristics.

-* *for this part we will strat using SQL Queries Statements
+For the data understanding part, using sql to determine data availability and explore data and it's characteristics, for this part we will strat using SQL Queries Statements:

 `SELECT COUNT(*) FROM sales.transactions;`